iameo/iameo.github.io-src/content/articles/2019-01-11-WHO_suicide_post.md

 Series_index: 1

-This is my first public notebook and why it's on suicide is merely a thing of coincedence.
+This is my first public notebook and why it's on suicide is merely a thing of coincidence.
 I'll try to be brief while simplistic in pouring out figures and graphs, so let's get started.

 ## Workflow: